Niceblueman/CloneMe/README.md

 - **Conversation Mimicking**: Mimics your conversation style and tone to provide natural-sounding responses.
 - **Automatic Response**: Automatically responds to incoming messages from your contacts based on context and conversation history.
 - **Customizable Responses**: Allows you to customize and train the assistant with predefined responses or personalized messages.
-- **Intelligent NLU**: Utilizes natural language understanding (NLU) to analyze and interpret incoming messages, extracting intents and entities for more accurate responses.
 - **Learning Capabilities**: Learns from user interactions and feedback to improve response accuracy and relevance over time.
 - **Privacy Protection**: Ensures user privacy by securely handling personal data and conversations.
 - **Multi-platform Support**: Supports multiple platforms and devices, allowing you to access the assistant from anywhere.
   - **Interactive UI**: Provides a user-friendly interface for managing conversations, settings, and preferences.
 - **Integration with Other Apps**: Integrates seamlessly with other applications and services for enhanced functionality.

 ## 📷 Screenshots